Message from the Chair

 The innovative strides we have made to enhance the safety and efficacy of our diagnoses relate in part to the extraordinary advances taking place in radiology.
 Our radiologists conduct magnetic resonance imaging (MRI), computed tomography scanning (CT), ultrasound, angiography, and single-photon (SPECT) and positron emission (PET) tomography.
 Mount Sinai physicians use the results of these tests to diagnose diseases of the brain, neck, spine, chest, abdomen, pelvis, bones, and joints.

 The Department of Radiology's connection to advances in imaging, diagnosis, and high-resolution anatomic lesion detection continues to grow.
-Through the use of imaging, the department plays a pivotal role in the early detection of vascular disease and cancer and a leadership role in minimally invasive therapy.
+Through the use of imaging, the department plays a pivotal role in the early detection of cardiovascular disease, breast cancer, and lung cancer and a leadership role in minimally invasive therapy.

 Radiologists at Mount Sinai Health System provide advanced informatics to improve the experience of patients and referring physicians.
 This role as a primary integrator, storer, and distributor of medical information comes naturally to radiology because images will likely compose 30 to 40 percent of the electronic medical records of the future.